AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

 {\bf ML-based Detection.} Machine learning classifiers can also be used for detecting cache-timing attacks.
-For example, in Cyclone~\cite{harris2019cyclone}, the frequency of cyclic access sequences by different security domains (e.g., $ a\leadsto b\leadsto a$) for each cache line within each timing interval is used as the input of an SVM classifier to detect cache timing channels efficiently.
+For example, in Cyclone~\cite{harris2019cyclone}, the frequency of cyclic access sequences by different security domains (e.g., $ a\leadsto b\leadsto a$) for each cache line within each time interval is used as the input of an SVM classifier to detect cache timing channels efficiently.
 We use a 4-set direct-mapped cache as an example and implement domain tracking and cyclic access sequence counting for each cache line following \cite{harris2019cyclone}.
-We train an SVM classifier using SPEC2017 benchmarks for benign memory access traces and the textbook prime+probe attack for malicious memory traces.
-The 5-fold validation accuracy of the SVM is 98.8\%.
+We train an SVM-based detector using SPEC2017 benchmarks for benign memory access traces and the textbook prime+probe attack for malicious memory traces.
+The 5-fold validation accuracy of the SVM detector in correctly predicting the benign/malicious traces is 98.8\%.

-We then train the AutoCAT's RL agent ({\em RL\_SVM}) with this SVM detector.
-If the SVM detector correctly reports the existence of the attack, the RL agent gets a negative reward.
+We then train the AutoCAT's RL agent ({\em RL\_SVM}) with this detector.
+If the SVM detector correctly reports the existence of an attack, the RL agent gets a negative reward.
 We also train an {\em RL\_baseline} agent without detection penalty.
 We show the result in Table~\ref{tbl:cyclone}.
-The textbook and the {\em RL\_baseline} can be easily detected by the SVM detector, with the detection rate of 1 and 0.907, respectively.
-However, when the RL agent is trained with the SVM detection penalty, it can find attack sequences that can bypass the SVM detector, with the detection rate of 0.021, at the cost of a reduced bit rate.
-This indicates ML-based detector trained on static traces can be easily bypassed by an RL-based attacker and novel training method for ML-based detector is needed.
+The textbook and {\em RL\_baseline} attacks can be easily detected by the SVM detector, with the detection rate of 0.997 and 0.715, respectively.
+However, when the RL agent is trained with the SVM detection penalty, it can find attack sequences that can bypass the SVM detector, with the detection rate of 0.00333, at the cost of a reduced bit rate.
+This indicates ML-based detector trained on static traces can be bypassed by an RL-based attack and a novel training method for ML-based detector is needed.